theperfectwill/adguard-home-all-in-one-filter-list/README.md

 the lists combined here is managed by me.

-If you want to create your own combined list, feel free to fork this repository and change the hostlist compiler configuration I included to start your own voyage.
-To compile the hostlist, use
+If you want to create your own combined list, feel free to fork this repository and change the host list compiler configuration included to start your own repo.
+To compile the host list, use
 [AdGuard's HostlistCompiler](https://github.com/AdguardTeam/HostlistCompiler).